24-Karat Feast: Carrot Risotto + Green Garlic Sauce

 April 1, 2021

-Spring feasts are upon us-- Passover is concluding, Easter is this weekend, Earth Day is around the corner, and Mother's Day is soon to follow.
+Carrot Risotto + Green Garlic Sauce is just right for the spring feasts that are about to begin-- Passover is concluding, Easter is this weekend, Earth Day is around the corner, and Mother's Day is soon to follow.
 Today was our first glorious 70-degree day in Oregon's Willamette Valley, and everything green and growing is excited.
 Flowers, grasses, early vegetables, and weeds.
 Did I mention weeds?
-If there is but one downside to Oregon in the spring, it is weeds.

-Coming out of the winter season-- the time of sinking roots deep down into the soil to enable future vigor-- means that spring can unleash an undesirable field of weeds.
+Each step toward spring unleashes an undesirable field of weeds.
 My two hands can't pluck fast enough.
 Maybe my heart and mind need a little weeding, too, to make space for a goldmine of more desirable growth.

-Whether your spring celebrations are about freedom from bondage, the resurrection of a savior, or your motherly origins-- Mother Earth or your earthy mom-- you need a good feast.
-If you're tired of the same old scalloped or kugeled potatoes, 24-Karat Carrot Risotto a luxurious and celebratory substitute worthy of becoming a tradition.
+Whether your spring celebrations are about freedom from bondage, the resurrection of a savior, or your motherly origins-- Mother Earth or your earthly mom-- you need a good feast.
+24-Karat Carrot Risotto + Green Garlic Sauce is a luxurious and celebratory substitute for scalloped potatoes or kugel worthy of becoming a tradition.

-Please don't let the visual length of the recipe frighten you.
-All of my recipes break things down into tiny digestible pieces.
+Sometimes the visual length of a recipe can stop people from making it.
+Don't let that stop you here.
+I've just broken the carrot risotto recipe into tiny digestible pieces.
 I tell you more than you may need to know-- color, scent, and what to look for each step of the way.
-You'll skim over these details if you comfortable, and you'll relish these queues if this is new ground you're digging.
+Skim over these details if you are comfortable, and you'll relish these queues if this is new ground you're digging.
 This recipe is naturally gluten free, and no one will notice that it is easily made dairy free and vegan.

 Happy spring feasting.
 Happy weeding, be it outside or in.